Julio-M/twitterdata/Readme.md

-# Two python files which can be used to scrape Twitter.
+# Two python files which can be used to pull data from Twitter.
 Each one is using a different wrapper.
 Therefore, the files are meant to be used separately!

 ## Create a virtual enviroment